• Skip to primary navigation

 100 Things to do in NYC Before You Die

-Nearly all the recommendations on this page are included in my new NYC guidebook, 100 Things to Do in New York City Before You Die, available now in bookstores and online.
+Nearly all the recommendations on this page are included in my most recent NYC guidebook,

 where to eat in times square at locally-owned restaurants and avoid national chainsShake Shack